Why is keeping my natural teeth so important?

 Teeth do many things, they help us chew and digest food.
 They help us talk, pronounce our words and give shape to our face.
 A smile is one of the first things we see so it makes sense to give it the best care possible.

 Why is it important to keep my teeth and gums healthy?

-A simple cleaning regime can help prevent most common dental problem.
+A simple cleaning regime can help prevent the most common dental problem.

 Our dedicated hygiene team recommend the following: